-by Freddy J. Nager, Founder of Atomic Tango LLC + Interracial Relations Insider
+by Freddy Tran Nager, Founder of Atomic Tango + Interracial Relations Insider…

-One reason I don’t assign textbooks to my social media classes is that most are outdated by the time they’re published.
-Indeed, every time I flip on my computer, it seems like Mark Zuckerberg’s been tooling around with his giant virtual antfarm. (“Ooh, what if I move everything from over here to over there?”)
+I don’t assign social media textbooks to my students because most are outdated by the time they’re published.
+Indeed, every time I flip on my computer, Mark Zuckerberg has messed with his giant virtual antfarm.

 Plus, real life case studies keep popping up that are so much more relevant and compelling.

-I’m talking about Alexandra Wallace, of course, the UCLA student who decided to do her best Don Imus impersonation and ridicule an entire ethnic group, including their families, their language, and the tragedy in Japan.
-Most of you have likely seen her rant, so I won’t give it the dignity of reposting it here.
+I’m talking about Alexandra Wallace, the UCLA student who decided to perpetrate a Don Imus and ridicule an entire ethnic group, including their families, their language, and the tsunami tragedy in Japan.
+I won’t give her tirade the dignity of reposting it here.

-Now Wallace was within her rights to say whatever she wanted, since she didn’t advocate violence or defame any particular individual.
-Indeed, I’ve heard worse at every comedy club here in the ethnic stew that is Los Angeles.
+Now Wallace has the Constitution-protected right to say whatever she wanted, since she didn’t advocate violence or defame any particular individual.
+Indeed, I’ve heard worse at comedy clubs here in the ethnic stew that is L.A.

-But I don’t know what narcotic Wallace was on — her own adrenaline, perhaps — that compelled her to flatulate on social media, where the bored inhabitants lie in wait for anything to pounce on, either to celebrate or eviscerate.
-As reality TV has proven, some people will do anything for their 15 minutes of spotlight, but here on the Interwebs, it can last a lot longer than 15 minutes and that spotlight can turn very hot. (“Ooh, what if I focus my magnifying glass on that one over there?”)
+But I don’t know what narcotic Wallace was on — her own ego, perhaps — that compelled her to flatulate on social media, where the bored inhabitants lie in wait for anything to pounce on, either to celebrate or eviscerate.
+As reality TV has proven, some people will do anything for their 15 minutes of spotlight, but here on the Interwebs, it can last a lot longer than 15 minutes and that spotlight can turn very hot.

-Regardless of what you think of Wallace’s diatribe, it did not do her personal brand a service.
-She’s already felt compelled to leave UCLA, and she might have to change her name and dye her hair another color to shed this baggage, which will live on the Internet forever.
+Regardless of what you think of Wallace’s diatribe, it did not serve her personal brand well.
+She’s already felt compelled to leave UCLA — not an easy school to get into — and she might have to change her name and hair color to shed this baggage, which will live on the Internet forever.
 Any prospective employer, even one with racist views of his own, might question her judgment.
 If Wallace were later upset about her job, would she vent another vitriolic video?
-(Then again, since she’s also a bikini model with show business aspirations, I wouldn’t be surprised if she lands a gig on Fox News.)
+(Then again, since she’s also a bikini model with show business aspirations, I wouldn’t be surprised if she lands on Fox News.)

-Branding lesson: Any of us can find a receptive audience for any view, no matter how wretched, but we have to consider how the larger community (not just our target markets) will respond.
+Branding lesson: On the Internet, any of us can find a receptive audience for any view, no matter how extreme, ill-informed, or wretched, but we have to consider how the larger community (not just our target markets) will respond.

 This put UCLA in a bind.
 It’s a public university bound to the First Amendment more tightly than a private university would be — and even a private university might have a hard time dealing with this case.
-Although out of her mind, Wallace was within her rights.
-Yet here was the UCLA brand being dinged by one of its own: the school’s name was prominently used in her rant, and her actions would lead some people (likely USC students and alumni) to poke fun at the UCLA community.
+Yet the UCLA brand was being dinged by one of its own: Wallace used the school’s name in her rant, and her actions would lead some people (likely USC students and alumni) to poke fun at the UCLA community.
 (Sadly, it’s also led racists to endorse her on YouTube.)

 So UCLA issued a statement condemning the video, but did not take punitive action.
 Then the entire administration heaved a sigh of relief that could be heard across the city when Wallace decided to pack her bags.